-Amazon Studios Fires Top Exec Roy Price Following Harassment Allegations
+Amazon Studios Exec Roy Price Resigns Following Harassment Allegations

 Amazon Studios confirms that it has accepted the resignation of top executive Roy Price after he was suspended following allegations of sexual harassment.